Jarnomer/push_swap/README.md

 | rra     | Shift down all elements of stack a by 1, last becomes first. |
 | rrb     | Shift down all elements of stack b by 1, last becomes first. |
 | rrr     | Perform `rra` and `rrb` at the same time.        |

+Each time command is triggered, run the operation and print it to `STDOUT`.

 ```c
 void rra(t_stack **a, bool checker)